cheung0/Machine-Learning/README.md

 My work on Machine Learning taught by Stanford Professor Andrew Ng.
 Assignments implemented with Python.

 Linear Regression and Logistic Regresssion

+## My Review of the Class
+Professor Andrew Ng is amazing.
+His charisma and technical skills makes him one of the best to teach Machine Learning.